PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/TradDLComputerVision.md

 Make sure you watch sections 1 & 2 of the video.
 Then, practice what you learned by choosing an image you like and try applying some of the OpenCV functions to it.
 For example, convert the image to grayscale, then blur the image.

 ## Course contents

+Here is a detailed explanation of the course contents and how the methods you will learn can be relevant for CV projects.

 ### Getting started
 ⌨️ [0:00:00](https://www.youtube.com/watch?v=oXlwWbU8l2o&t=0s) Introduction\